gregoryhooks/FarmersMarketRegister/README.md

 The discount code is arbitrary, use whatever is suitable here.

-Below is an example of a discount filename.
+Below is an example of a discount filename:

 ```
 OM1-APOM
 ```

-"OM1" since the condition for this discount is X amount of Oatmeal "APOM" in this example means you get a discount on apples if you buy x amount of Oatmeal, again this name is arbitrary
+"OM1" since the condition for this discount is X amount of Oatmeal.

+"APOM" in this example means you get a discount on apples if you buy x amount of Oatmeal, again this name is arbitrary.

-Below is the **minimal** format for the discount file itself
+Below is the **minimal** format for the discount file itself:

 ```
 Description: Helps identify what the discount is in human readable terms